Author Guidelines

 Authors should be cautious of any implicitly biasing and racially/gender-specific coded language.
 To avoid misaddressing the reviewers and editors, we strongly recommend writing in a passive, gender-neutral style (e.g. "the reviewer says..." rather than "he/she says"), especially if pronouns have not been provided.

 Once an article has been accepted, Seismica will only publish the typeset, formatted version of the paper - not the pre-typeset postprint.
-We recommend that authors instead use repositories such as EarthArXiv for sharing unformatted accepted post-prints.
-The authors are free (and encouraged) to share the typeset version of records on platforms like ResearchGate, institutional repositories, and personal websites.
+We recommend that authors wishing to share unformatted accepted post-prints instead use repositories such as EarthArXiv.
+The authors are free (and encouraged) to share the typeset version of record on platforms like ResearchGate, institutional repositories, and personal websites.
 After acceptance, the corresponding author is responsible for the accuracy of all content in the manuscript, including co-authors' names, addresses, and affiliations.

 Following acceptance, authors are requested to upload the manuscript using the Seismica template in Microsoft Word, OpenOffice or LaTeX format (found on the Templates page) with figures included in the text, along with separate publication-ready figures in.png or.pdf format at a minimum of 300 dpi resolution.
 Any Supplemental Material should remain a separate file or files, not part of the article text, and does not need to be formatted using a template.
 Seismica will not typeset supplemental material.
 Manuscripts that do not meet Seismica submission guidelines will be sent back to authors, which will delay the publication.

-Seismica provides templates in docx, odt, and tex formats for authors' convenience, but please note that a submission in docx or odt format will likely take several extra days in production while volunteers convert the file into tex.
+Seismica provides templates in docx, odt, and tex formats for authors' convenience, but please note that a submission in docx or odt format will likely take several extra days in production while volunteers of the Standards & Copyediting Team convert the file into tex.
 Including tables in a docx or odt file will further delay production.
 Authors who want their article processed more rapidly are advised to use the tex template.